panzerdp/dmitripavlutin.com/content/posts/136-javascript-variables/index.md

 In JavaScript the concept of variables works around 3 types of declaration statements: `const`, `let`, and `var`.

-To make the understanding easier, I'm going to describe each statement using 4 phases: declaration, initilization, assignment and access.
+To make the understanding easier, I'm going to describe each statement using 4 phases: declaration, initilization, access the value and assignment of a new value.
 Each of the
 3 statements (`const`, `let`, and `var`) create variables that behave differently exactly in these 4 phases.

 Let's get started.